Graft rejection; Tissue/organ rejection

 - Flu-like symptoms, including chills, body aches, nausea, cough, and shortness of breath

 The symptoms depend on the transplanted organ or tissue.
-For example, patients who reject a kidney may have less urine, and patients who reject a heart may have symptoms of heart failure.
+For example, patients who reject a kidney may make less urine, and patients who reject a heart may have symptoms of heart failure.

 Exams and Tests

-The doctor will examine the area over and around the transplanted organ.
+The health care provider will examine the area over and around the transplanted organ.

 Signs that the organ is not working properly include: